 A limited number of students from other institutions of collegiate rank may enroll at Caltech to take classes for up to one year.
 These students are classified as visiting students and will not receive Caltech degrees.
 Applicants should have an excellent academic record and be recommended by their home institutions.
 Visiting students are responsible for all costs, including Caltech's tuition and fees.
 Accommodations in Institute housing depends on availability.
-Decisions on admission are made by the Office of the Dean of Students, and prospective visiting students should contact this office by April 1 to apply for fall enrollment.
+Decisions on admission are made by the dean of students office, and prospective visiting students should contact this office by April 1 to apply for fall enrollment.